 A girl who plays sports gains confidence in her body.
-She learns to connect and be empowered through her efforts with the people around her.
-She learns that she can accomplish goals, take on leadership roles, and make healthy choices for herself that may help steer her away from abusing alcohol, drugs, cigarettes and participating in gangs or crime.
-She may make stronger relationship decisions and become a positive role model for her children if she chooses to be a parent.
-Women athletes can be fantastic employees or business owners because they understand the values that drive sports: commitment, integrity, cooperation and overcoming adversity.
+She learns to connect with the people around her and to be empowered through her efforts.
+She learns she can set and accomplish goals and take on leadership roles.
+She’ll make healthy choices for herself that may help steer her away from abusing alcohol, drugs, cigarettes and from participating in crimes or joining a gang.
+The confidence she gains may help her make smarter decisions in other parts of her life.
+She’ll become a positive role model for her children, if she chooses to be a parent.
+Female athletes become fantastic employees, managers and business owners because they understand the values that drive sports: commitment, integrity, cooperation and overcoming adversity.